cZomb/cZomb/README.md

 - 🌱 I’m currently learning Java while working with the SWING and JDBC Libraries.
 I have decent knowledge and experience working with SQL and have deisgned and implemented a couple different relational databases while maintaining third-normal form.
-I also have extensive experience developing software and video games with C++, as well as Barebones operating systems using the GRUB bootloader and custom kernels written is Assembly.
+I also have extensive experience developing software and video games with C++, as well as Barebones operating systems using the GRUB bootloader and custom kernels written in Assembly.

 - Aside from programming, I have also been experimenting with different Linux distributions for my main desktop, as well as turning some older desktops and laptops into personal servers for file storage.